AdinHadro/ccscases/strapi-cms/README.md

-# Strapi application
+# Strapi application for backend cms of the https://www.ccscases.com/ website.

-A quick description of your strapi application
+In this Strapi.cms developed will be full cms for useage of web-app, products, orders, pay-providers, design integrations and more.